jessicahattig/Portfolio/README.md

 ## Known Bugs

-* _Form on Contact tab currently does not submit message.
-I hope to make this a working form when I learn the necessary skills to submit forms._
+* _Form on contact tab currently does not submit message.
+I hope to make this a working form to submit after I learn the necessary skills to submit forms._

 ## License